BrandonCorey/js_139/Conditional_Req.md

 # Private and non-Private data #
 ### Non-Private data ###
-In the code snippet below, we use a `createAccount` factory to create objects with instance properties `email` and `password`.
-We also provide instance methods that allow us to reassign these properties to different values, as well as a method to display their current values, given that the correct password is passed to each method.
+In the code snippet below, we use a `createAccount` factory to create objects with the instance properties `email` and `password`.
+We also provide instance methods that allow us to reassign these properties to different values, and a method to display their current values (given that the correct password is passed to each method).
 In this situation however, none of the properties are private, and this is an issue.
 The properties are not private because all of them are accessible by using simple dot or bracket notation.
 In this situation, private data would not be accessible outside of the object.

 While it makes sense to expose `resetPassword`, `updateEmail` and `printInfo` as part of our public interface given the nature of these functions, it makes little sense to allow direct access to the instance properties `email` and `password`.
 As can be seen below, we can completely bypass the requirement of a correct password to update the values by accessing the properites directly on an object.
 This defeats the purpose providing an interface to do so, as we are not limiting the user to the requirements we set in place.
 It also allows us to view `email` and `password` with a simple `console.log` as the properties are stored directly on the object, which defeats the purpose of the password requirement of `printInfo`.